-General requirements Description Requirements O.C Offer Name Structure (What your offer name will look like on AppSource) Your offers name on AppSource The offer name must be the same as the name you specified in the app manifest.
-Applicable naming structures When creating a name for your offer, you can use the following two naming structures: Required O.D Offer Name (How to create a good offer name) There are many things to consider when creating a relevant and enticing name for your offer.
-How to create a strong app name for your offer (Do's and don'ts)?
-Do's Ideally, your app name should communicate the core value customers will receive and it should not be tied to a specific product Benefit-based names are always more effective than descriptive names.
-Use industry specific vocabulary or benefit-based references in your product name if possible - this will increase relevance and conversion rates.
-Don'ts Don'ts Don't use technology specific messaging as your core product name component.
-Avoid using acronyms that are emotionally meaningless.
-Don't include Microsoft names and/or trademarks, such as Dynamics or Dynamics 365 in your offering names, URLs, company names, social media account names or any other names you might use.
+General Description Requirements requirements V 0.C Your offers name on AppSource Required Offer Name The offer name must be the same as the name you specified in the appropriet.
+Structure the app manifest.
+(What your offer Applicable naming structures name will look When creating a name for your offer, you can use the like on following two naming structures: AppSource) Name 1: (Your offer name) for Microsoft Dynamics 365 Example: Sales & Inventory Forecast for Microsoft Dynamics 365 Name 2: Your offer name only Example: Sales & Inventory Forecast 0.D Offer Name There are many things to consider when creating a relevant and enticing name for your offer.
+Recommended // / How to create a strong app name for your offer (Do's and don'ts)?
+(How to create a • Do's good offer name) o Ideally, your app name should communicate the core value customers will receive and it should not be tied to a specific product Benefit-based names are always more effective than descriptive names.
+Use industry specific vocabulary or benefit-based references in your product name if possible - this will increase relevance and conversion rates. • Don'ts o Don't use technology specific messaging as your core product name component. o Avoid using acronyms that are emotionally meaningless. o Don't include Microsoft names and/or trademarks, such as Dynamics or Dynamics 365 in your offering names, URLs, company names, social media account names or any other names you might use.
 Key questions to ask yourself when choosing a name for your offer: Does my product name convey anything to my prospect?
 Does it capture the essence of the product and the value it delivers?
 Is it appropriate and appealing to our target audience?
 Is it short?
 Does the name connect with what our business is about?
 Is it interesting and memorable?
 Does it limit us in any way?
 How easily will it translate into other languages/cultures?
 Is it too much like another product and will it cause market confusion?
-Recommended